allure-framework/allure-js/packages/allure-playwright/README.md

   > Open example.com page
 ```

-If tests uses the `allure.label()` and it's value must be used in TestOps, then set the option `suiteTitle: false`
+If tests uses the `allure.suite()` and it's value must be used in TestOps, then set the option `suiteTitle: false`

 ## Proving extra information